COVID: How India is vaccinating isolated tribes in insurgency-hit areas | DW | 04.11.2021

 "This was a closed community and unapproachable.
 But in the last two years we have worked hard, won trust among the villagers and brought basic medical services to them," Kapil Kashyap, a block development officer from Sukma, told DW.

-That seems to be showing its impact.
+That effort seems to be showing results.
 Pritam Dule, a volunteer at a school in Chintagufa in Sukma, is part of the COVID-19 tracing team, whose task is to track down positive coronavirus cases in the area and do contact tracing.

 "It was difficult initially to approach the villagers as many thought the disease was a conspiracy, and it took a lot to convince them that it could kill people," Dule told DW.

-It may seem strange but nearly 95% of the village's inhabitants have had their first shot of the COVID vaccine and about 40% have received two doses.
+Incredibly, nearly 95% of the village's inhabitants have had their first shot of the COVID vaccine, and about 40% have received two doses.

 Even though vaccine hesitancy and inaccessibility have challenged the inoculation campaign, a push by a collective of NGOs, local networks and health volunteers has managed to persuade the wary and hard-to-reach population to accept the shots.